 Go With Starlink For Faster Speed Internet

-I’ve been fortunate that most of my work is done early mornings and I haven’t had many problems being able to be online to run my small business.
+I’ve been fortunate that most of my work is done in the early mornings, and I haven’t had many problems staying online to run my small business.

 However, that was not the case when the local kids were in school remotely a few years ago.
 I could not work midday as the internet service was at capacity in our small rural town.